 Get the first slap of muck on there.

 Vorsprung Durch Teknik.
 Micha had it.
 We all stood around quietly and noddingly approved as we are men and know this anyway.
 Right?
 Right?
-No.
+No. It was a good lesson.
+I'll admit that.
+I now know the technique for laying decent 'crete.

 Find a child to stick their handprint in there.